nada7077/TaskMate/README.md

 Usage Guide: Open the app by pressing on the app icon.
 You will find main interface that contains all the tasks you have add to the app.
 There is a button in the bottom of the app that add new tasks by adding tasks details.
 If you want to edit, delete or complete a task, you can click on it and a list of options will appear containing all of these options.
 If clicked on edit you have edit tasks details then click save to save the changes.

+Contributors:
-Contributors: Nada Mohammed Abdulah
+Nada Mohammed Abdullah
+Mead Abdullh Ali

-Contact Information:444809045@kku.edu.sa
+Contact Information:
+444809045@kku.edu.sa
+444809582@kku.edu.sa